Microcement bathroom cost

 Existing Tile Overlay

-Applying microcement over existing tile requires diamond grinding to create adhesion ($2–3/sqft extra) — but it still saves thousands compared to tile demolition and re-installation.
+Applying microcement over existing tile requires diamond grinding to create adhesion — this is standard prep for Standard tier work.
+It still saves thousands compared to tile demolition and re-installation, and keeps your project in Standard tier rather than pushing into Full Build.

 Wet Area Waterproofing